 Reach of a contract

-To make a contract in the project business (infra, construction, turn-key equipment, power & renewable, oil & gas), the agreement on price + time + performance should be captured.
+To make a contract in the project businesses (infra, construction, turn-key equipment, power & renewable, oil & gas), the agreement on price and time and performance should be captured.
 The T&C’s are therefore “only” an important but supportive part.